MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-3--Connecting-WordGame-to-Sinatra-9ef3.md

 * First, run `bundle install` to make sure our Gemfile and Gemfile.lock are in sync.
 * Next, type `git add .` to stage all changed files (including Gemfile.lock)
 * Then type `git commit -m "Ready for Heroku!"` to commit all local changes.
-* Next, type `heroku login` and authenticate.
+* Next, type `heroku login -i` and authenticate.
 * Since this is the first time we're telling Heroku about the Hangperson app, we must type `heroku create` to have Heroku prepare to recieve this code and to have it create a git reference for referencing the new remote repository.
+Go ahead and click on the url to see the live app on the web.
+At this stage, it is a blank Heroku placeholder.
 * Then, type `git push heroku master` to push your code to Heroku.
 * When you want to update Heroku later, you only need to commit your changes to git locally, then push to Heroku as in the last step.
-* Verify that the Heroku-deployed Hangperson behaves the same as your development version before continuing.
+* Verify that the Heroku-deployed WordGame behaves the same as your development version before continuing.
 A few lines up from the bottom of the Heroku output in the terminal should have a URL ending in herokuapp.com.
 Find that, copy it to the clipboard, and paste it into a browser tab to see the current app.
 * Verify the broken functionality by clicking the new game button.